Independence Day (franchise): Independence Day: Extinction (2016)

 Independence Day: Extinction was a mobile game created by Linekong U.S. and based on Independence Day: Resurgence.
 The game was released on June 30, 2016, and was available to download for free on the iTunes App Store and Google Play.
 The game was an online turn based strategy game where the player would choose to either fight as the humans or the Aliens.
 It involved resource mining, base building and upgrading technologies.
 You could then attack other players' bases while they were away using space based energy / gravity weapons, flying craft, tanks, hovering artillery and ground troops.

 Toys

 Trendmasters released a toy line for the original film in 1996 and a second wave in 1997.
 Each action figure, vehicle or playset of the first wave came with a 3½" floppy disk that contained an interactive PC game (Mac version could be ordered via mail).
 Cepia was scheduled to release a toy line of action figures, vehicles and hand held weapons in time for the second film, unfortunately due to delayed production they never saw wide release.
 Pop Funko also released various figures based on the franchise.

+Attractions

+Independence Day: Defiance

+An Independence Day: Defiance ride opened at Genting SkyWorlds.